FajraKatviro/FKFramework3/README.md

   1. Add to you project submodule https://github.com/FajraKatviro/FKDefaultPaths.git
   2. Include 'fkframework.pri' file from submodule to the end of your project file
+  3. Enable required features (see utils section)

+Full description:

+Paths section
+This section is a separate git repository.
+The repository contains *.pri files with default pre-defined locations for FKFramework3 related files.
+FK_FRAMEWORK_PATH - FKFramework3 root directory
+FK_TOOLS_FOLDER - Tools section directory
+FK_UTILS_FOLDER - Utils section directory
+Include 'fkframeworkpath.pri' to get these values or include 'fkframework.pri' to use utils section If you want override used FKFramework3 location, you should set variable before include command.
+So, there is the best place for include command in the end of project file.

+Tools section
+This section uncludes the set of tools designed for different develop or deploy automatisations. deploy_desktop deploy_mobile helpers imagesetGenerator

+Utils section
+This section provides the set of project inludes for enabling FKFramework3 features.
+Add value to FK variable (e.g. FK += imageset) to enable feature helpers - set of common used headers (see sources for details) deploy mobile imageset modules

+Modules section

+Samples section